Fast buying decisions at auto auctions require an accurate assessment of paintwork quality to determine a vehicle’s value.

 Improved collision repair quality has made it harder to spot value-decreasing damage.
 As large numbers of low-mileage vehicles come off lease and are being cycled through commercial and government fleets, inspectors and buyers rely on recent developments in thickness measurement technology to help determine vehicle value.

 DeFelsko manufactures the PosiTest DFT, a hand-held, non-destructive paint meter that is ideal for measuring the thickness of automotive paint on aluminum or steel automotive panels.
-The PosiTest DFT-F Ferrous is capable of measuring up to 40 mils of paint on steel panels, where as the PosiTest DFT-C Combo is available for measuring on both steel and aluminum panels.
-With 3% accuracy and a 0.1 mil (2 um) resolution, either PosiTest DFT meter is capable of meeting the requirements of most paint measurement applications.
+The PosiTest DFT-F (Ferrous) is capable of measuring up to 40 mils (1,000 μm) of paint on steel panels, where as the PosiTest DFT-C (Combo) is available for measuring on both steel and aluminum panels.
+With 3% accuracy and a 0.1 mil (2 μm) resolution, either PosiTest DFT meter is capable of meeting the requirements of most paint measurement applications.

 As an alternative, the PosiTector 6000 series of meters provide similar measurement capabilities with higher accuracy and resolution.
 Additional features such as memory and print capability are also valuable to customers with a desire to log measurement results.

 Paint thickness over exterior automotive materials is best measured with hand-held, electronic instruments.
-Three types are available and selection depends upon the type of coating, the material being painted, and the size and shape of the part.
+Three types are available and selection depends upon the type of coating, the painted material, and the size and shape of the part.
 These instruments use magnetic, eddy current, or ultrasonic measuring techniques.

 Since steel is magnetic, paint thickness over steel is measured with magnetic (ferrous) gages employing mechanical or electronic operation.